sebkeefe/Marlin/README.md

 Additional documentation can be found at the [Marlin Home Page](https://marlinfw.org/).
 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!
+## HISTORY
+This repository is MARLIN_NEW, and this will be my final version where I'll be able to accurately utililize github and it's version tracking of my edits.

 ## Marlin 2.0